How to Plan a Trade Show Exhibit

 • How does your company handle design changes during production?

-• Ask for multiple case studies for comparable projects that include exhibit details, challenges and solutions.
+• Ask for case studies for comparable projects that include exhibit details, challenges, and solutions.
 The examples will help prove if the company does what it says.

-• Sometimes picking 8-10 companies can be difficult.
-Here are some ways to help expand your list:
+• Here are some ways to help build your list:

-• Select 3-5 companies that you would be comfortable working with to submit designs.
+• Shortlist 2-3 companies you would be comfortable working with to submit designs.

 Design